Direct marketing is successful driving top-of-funnel leads due to several key advantages that make it a top choice among many marketers.

 On the fence about adding direct mail into your marketing mix?
-Well, the time to jump over is now.
-Direct mail allows you to reach an audience that would be near impossible to target online, and when used in tandem with digital marketing, the likelihood of generating and converting leads increases substantially.
+Well, the time to dive in is now.
+Direct mail allows you to reach a more targeted audience than digital, and when used in tandem with digital marketing, the likelihood of generating and converting leads increases substantially.

 But direct mail alone doesn’t guarantee success, and if you’re already using mail as a key component in your integrated marketing plan, then you understand the importance of strategy.
 In order to be effective and drive response rates, each direct mail campaign needs to be intentional, organized and tailored to your audience.